joesilveira/joesilveiraProject1/README.md

 In the handler class edit the variable 'url' or 'filePath'

-**I could not figure out how to add the github actions script to my build.gradle file**
+**I could not figure out how to add the github actions script to my build.gradle file** I was able to add the github actions script

 **I also have two tests that I could not figure out how to add to the gradle build file** If you run the APItests they work as they should, I just cant figure out how to appropriately add them to